lsrdg/tatoeba-karini/README.md

 - do **not** bother the Tatoeba's team.
 They are already doing an amazing work out there. (:
-- And create issue here.
+- And create an issue here.
 Any feedback is a good feedback. (:
 - being the only user, I have no idea how it behaves over there, let me know if you don't mind.